What Are Phrasal Verbs? (with Examples)

 There Are Transitive and Intransitive Phrasal VerbsSome phrasal verbs are transitive (i.e., they can take a direct object), and some phrasal verbs are intransitive (i.e., do not take a direct object).

 Here are some examples of transitive phrasal verbs.
-(The phrasal verbs are shaded and the direct objects are in bold.)
+(The direct objects are in bold.)

 - Fill in the form as quickly as possible.